fanduel-oss/refract/docs/usage/pushing-to-props.md

 This section focuses on adding and replacing props, and its applications.
 All React, Preact and Inferno packages export two effect creators: `toProps` and `asProps`.
 They both take an object of props.

-Note that by default, props passed to `toProps` and `asProps` won't be merged with previous values: to enable this behaviour, you need to set `mergedProps` to `true` in `withEffects` config.
+Note that by default, props passed to `toProps` and `asProps` won't be merged with previous values: to enable this behaviour, you need to set `mergeProps` to `true` in `withEffects` config.

 ## Adding Props